akandira/Inhabit/database-scripts/README.md

-This folder contains .SQL file to add spatial geography file and index it.
+This folder contains .SQL file to add spatial geography column and also commands to index it.